K31YY/K31YY/README.md

-Hi there👋, I am a developer/youtuber.
+Hi there👋, I am a Software developer/youtuber.
 Currently available for intern/job opportunities.